 My mom's experience with osteoporosis continued to inspire me while writing this book.
 I hope I'll be able to stay active and keep my sense of humor the way she has.
-My dad went to the post office at least once a week for the past six months to send me osteoporosis information from my mom.
+My dad went to the post office at least once a week for the past 6 months to send me osteoporosis information from my mom.
 Thanks, Mom and Dad!

-I could never have written another book without the support of my neighbor and friend, Kathy Richardson.
-Her experience as an Associate Editor, and that of Executive Publisher Chris Davis, and Special Projects Editor Elizabeth Platt, have helped me immeasurably.
+I could never have written the first edition of this book without the support of my neighbor and friend, Kathy Richardson.
+Her experience as an Associate Editor, and that of Executive Publisher Chris Davis, and Special Projects Editor Elizabeth Platt, helped me immeasurably.
+For this second edition, I thank Editorial Assistant Sara Cameron and Associate Production Editor Leah Corrigan for their organization skills and helpful e-mails!

-Special thanks to Bertha Earp; Joan C. Borgatti, RN, MEd; Gilbert Carley, DMD; Mona Vogel, RPh; Jeff Robichaud, BA, DC; Barry Bailey, MS, CLMT; Karen McCarte, CPNP; and Dorothy Sexton, EdD, RN, for their advice and input for this book.
+Special thanks to Bertha Earp; Joan C. Borgatti, RN, MEd; Gilbert Carley, DMD; Mona Vogel, RPh; Jeff Robichaud, BA, DC; Barry Bailey, MS, CLMT; Karen McCarte, CPNP; and the late Dorothy Sexton, EdD, RN, for their advice and input for this book.

 Ivy, thank you for being such a great co-author, especially when you had so many other professional responsibilities as a researcher, practitioner, and educator.
 I will miss our weekly conversations about our books and all the other things we managed to talk about!